smorad/um_cisc_7404/03_mdp.typ

 So what is a Markov process? #pause

-It is a probabilistic model of dynamical systems, where the *future depends on the present* #pause
+It is a probabilistic model of dynamical systems that allows us to predict the future #pause

 A Markov process consists of two parts #pause